Laci Mosley

-Laci Risë Mosley (born July 4, 1991) is an American actress, comedian and podcaster.
+Laci Risë Mosley (born July 4, 1991) is an American actor, comedian, and podcaster.
 She performs improv comedy at UCB Los Angeles and co-starred in the Pop comedy series Florida Girls.
-Mosley is best known for her podcast Scam Goddess, which focuses on historical and contemporary scams and cons.
-She was a cast member on Florida Girls, A Black Lady Sketch Show, Lopez vs Lopez, and the iCarly revival series.
-As of 2025 Mosley is a main cast member on Fox comedy Going Dutch and the host of the television adaptation of her podcast of the same name, Scam Goddess.
+Mosley is best known for her podcast Scam Goddess, which focuses on historical and contemporary scams.
+She was also a cast member on A Black Lady Sketch Show, Lopez vs Lopez, and the iCarly revival series.
+From 2025 to 2026, Mosley starred in the Fox sitcom Going Dutch.
+Since 2025, she has been host of the television adaptation of Scam Goddess.